My Modern Met independently selects innovative art and design items. We may earn commissions on purchases made through our links. Learn more.

 Photo: Vinegartom Image via Wikipedia

 There are many different paintbrush shapes to select from.
 What you decide will depend not only on your medium but also on the painting techniques that you use.
 Some brushes work better with heavy body paints as opposed to more fluid pigments and others are the opposite.
-There are brushes that will help create fine lines and others that are used to provide texture.
+There are brushes that will help with detail work and others that are used to provide texture.
 To understand what will work for you, let’s take a look at some of the most common brush shapes.

-• Flat – Versatile with long or medium bristles, flat brushes can be used for everything from filling in large spaces to creating bold strokes, impasto, or washes.
+• Flat – Versatile with long or medium bristles, flat brushes can be used for everything from filling in large surface area to creating bold strokes, impasto, or washes.
 By using the edge of the brush, it’s also possible to make fine lines.

 • Bright – A bright brush is a short-bristled flat brush with edges that curve slightly toward the center.
 With shorter and stiffer bristles than a flat brush, these paintbrushes work well with heavy body paints when doing impasto and with thin paints to help drive the pigment into the canvas.
 However, they aren't good for wet on wet, as their stiff bristles can pull up the underlayer of paint.